-For over four decades Gene Perla continues to be a knowledgeable leader in the music business.
+For over five decades Gene Perla continues to be a knowledgeable leader in the music business.
 His efforts to educate have stimulated aspiring musicians and music business students regarding the essentials of the industry.
 Gene’s presentations include copyright and contracts, performance and publishing, recording and manufacturing and distribution and marketing.

 Through first hand experience of playing, producing, recording and promoting a myriad of artists, Mr. Perla is adept at communicating with others about the dynamic field of Music, Sound and Picture.

 Gene Perla grew up in northeastern New Jersey attending public school grades 1-12.
-After one year of post graduate study at New York Military Academy he entered the University of Toledo majoring in civil engineering and business.
+After one year of post graduate study at New York Military Academy, he entered the University of Toledo majoring in civil engineering and business.
 He then attended Berklee School of Music and Boston Conservatory before heading to New York City.

 At age five Gene’s musical studies began with classical piano.
-Upon entering high school he was given a trombone which he played for five years culminating in marching on Fifth Avenue in New York City as part of the Memorial Day Parade.
+Upon entering high school, he was given a trombone which he played for five years culminating in marching on Fifth Avenue in New York City as part of the Memorial Day Parade.
 During high school he became aware of jazz and was thrilled to attend the first New York performance of Ted Heath’s big band at Carnegie Hall.
 It wasn’t until his last year at TU that his interest in music became primary.

-Having a business sense, Gene has continuously expanded his activities to include music publishing, record labels, recording studios, promotional firms, Internet design and hosting and computer networking businesses as vehicles for his ideas.
+Having a business sense, Gene has continuously expanded his activities to include music publishing, record labels, recording studios, promotional firms, Internet design and hosting, and computer networking businesses as vehicles for his ideas.

 “Gene Perla is unquestionably one of greatest jazz bass guitarists of the 1960’s.
 In fact, Perla’s place in the acceptance of the electric bass as a part of the world of respectable jazz is sealed.
 He laid down everything from straight-ahead jazz with Elvin Jones and Sonny Rollins, to incredible funk with his band Stone Alliance.”
 (Tony Senatore, GlobalBass Online)